postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 ### ML

 Both architectures host the same XGBoost model, running predictions against the same dataset.
+See [Methodology](#ml_1) for more details.

 ## Results